ahmad-taie/infodens/README.md

 # Predict runs

 The toolkit can also be used to give labels for unseen data.
 To do that, simply replace the test parameters (file and classes) with the "predict file" as below.
 The label files from different models will be preappended with the model's name.
+The train files must also be given.

 Example: